 thievery.
 In public, only the Tesla-coil stands out in honor of its namesake, but few know of the person for whom it is christened.
 Textbooks held no place between its pages for this great man, and teachers rarely uttered his name.
 Thankfully, some

 have come to recognize the great injustice that has been done to Tesla and have found a place in some classrooms to teach his history.
 I think it would be safe to say that Nikola Tesla was the man who invented the 20th Century.
 But a mystery remains.

 A mystery that has been diabolical in its treachery not only to Nikola Tesla, but to humanity as a whole.
 We know that the United State Patent Office granted patents to many of Tesla’s inventions.
 These were inventions that Tesla and his investors

 saw as potentially profitable - the AC motor is an excellent example of one of Tesla’s inventions that changed the world.
 However, Tesla also invented an unknown number of other items that were never patented for one reason or another.
 Tesla had

 a keen sense of what would garner financial interest, but he also worked on and developed technology...
 READ MORE

 THE PROJECT PEGASUS MISSION STATEMENT (SOURCE: PROJECTPEGASUS.NET)

-Time ravel not only a reality, but there are veteran time travellers?
-Could it be possible that the US Government are seated over a capability to travel in time and that their experimentation and accomplishments are of a very organised and well
+Time Travel not only a reality, but there are veteran time travellers?
+Could it be possible that the US Government has established a capability to travel in time and that their experimentation and accomplishments are of a very organised and well

 funded nature?
 This is the story of Andrew D Basiago and Project Pegasus.
 From the Mission Statement on his website: " Project Pegasus is a quest begun in 1968 by Andrew D. Basiago when he was serving as a child participant in the US time-space